GPCI Initiative – Spring 2018

 Advancements in the Quality of Graduate Student Life in Recent Years

-The Graduate-and-Professional-Community-Initiative-2013, created by the Graduate and Professional Student Assembly in 2013 as a strategic 5-year plan, provided a framework to identify and address issues related to graduate and professional student life.
+The Graduate and Professional Community Initiative 2013, created by the Graduate and Professional Student Assembly in 2013 as a strategic five-year plan, provided a framework to identify and address issues related to graduate and professional student life.
 A progress report as of Spring 2018 provides a summary of progress on GPCI-related issues that have been achieved through effective partnerships between graduate/professional students and many offices across campus, including the Graduate School.
-The Graduate and Professional Student Assembly plans to revise and update the GPCI during Spring 2018 to establish a framework for the next 5 years.
+The Graduate and Professional Student Assembly plans to revise and update the GPCI during Spring 2018 to establish a framework for the next five years.

 - Student Center

 GPCI: “GPCI suggests that the Big Red Barn—the Graduate and Professional Student Center— could better foster interactions among graduate and professional students.
 The food and beverage service at the Big Red Barn could align more closely to what the graduate and professional student community would want in their center.
 The GPCI also asks that an expanded graduate and professional student center be included in long-term planning by the university.
 Additionally, Willard Straight Hall can serve graduate and professional students better.
 Finally, a centralized physical space should be set up to provide common resources that are available from different units across campus.”

 Many of the suggestions for the Big Red Barn require significant financial support and long term planning.
 So that students’ voices continue to be heard and influence decisions about space usage, a student survey was conducted to identify priorities and preferences of the graduate and professional student population regarding the BRB; results were reported in July 2015.